 The strength of a topical corticosteroid refers to the amount of active ingredient(s) in the product.
 The frequency is the amount of times that it is applied, such as once a day or multiple times per day.
 The amount refers to the size of medication needed to treat the affected area.
 These factors matter because they can help providers understand how much medication may be absorbed through the skin and into the bloodstream.

 Topical corticosteroids are often a first-line treatment during pregnancy for skin conditions.
 This is because the amount of medication that can reach the developing pregnancy by absorption through the skin is typically much lower than with medications taken by mouth.
-This is especially true when the topical corticosteroid is used on small areas of the body, used infrequently, or used on healthy (non-broken) skin.
+This is especially true when the topical corticosteroid is used on small areas of the body, used infrequently, or used on non-broken skin (without cracks or cuts).

 I use topical corticosteroids.
 Can it make it harder for me to get pregnant?